Click to open network menu

 Ending Notes

-If you have any questions or criticisms please leave them in the comment section, I'd gladly answer any question you have!
+If you have any questions please leave them in the comment section, I'd gladly answer any questions you have!

 Special thanks to jhoijhoi for their great guide to coding.